 It's easy to forget just how cool face filters are.
-Augmented reality has come a long way, and apps like Instagram now offer a suite of awesome effects to play with, but some of the best ones aren't easily found.
-There is a treasure trove of exclusive, custom face filters that are unavailable to the general public, but not at all inaccessible — you just need to know the right Instagram users.
+Augmented reality has come a long way, and apps like Instagram now offer a suite of impressive effects to play with, but some of the best ones aren't easily found.
+There is a treasure trove of exclusive, custom face filters that are unavailable to the general public, but not at all inaccessible — you just need to know the trick to getting them.

-Adding hidden filters to your story camera is quite simple: Follow a creator who makes them.
+Following a creator who makes AR filters has two perks.
+One, you get to support that creator's Instagram page.
+Two, you instantly gain access to all of that creator's filters!
 Perhaps the most notable Instagram filter creator is Johanna Jaskowska, even if others make more filters.
-By our count, Jaskowska currently has six face filters available for Instagram, most of which follow the same theme of adding material effects to your face without actually hiding it behind the filter.
+Jaskowska's filters mostly follow the same theme of adding material effects to your face without actually hiding it behind the filter.

 Another good person to follow would be Instagram product designer George Kedenburg III, who works on Spark AR.
 He created a "Desktop96" face filter, which throws you inside a Windows 95-looking desktop environment, as well as "Battery Life," which throws a battery indicator above your head.